yenchunnnn/yenchunnnn/README.md

 ### Hi all 👋

-With a master's in psychology, I’m passionate about solving social problems and mental health issues with analytics.
-Data science is currently an interest of mine.
+I hold a MSc in psychology.
+I’m interested in the intersection of psychology and data science.

 For further details 👀